 Examples of some of our volunteer activities are:

 Perhaps some of these projects interest you, but you want more information before you make a commitment.
 Visit our Activities & Projects page for a list of the contact persons for each of our projects.

 - We have two groups who work at the Channel One Food Bank.
 One group goes on Tuesday mornings and one on Thursday mornings.

 - A group goes to a local Nursing Home once each month and conducts a Bingo Game for the residents, and provides $10.00 in quarters for prizes.

 - Some members volunteer for Meals on Wheels deliveries, Library Hosts, Mayo Clinic Volunteers, Elder Network, and our own Young Children Priority One Programs including the Kids in Need Program.

 - Bicycle repair is an on-going project that provides bikes for the Christmas Anonymous organization.

 - Each year Christmas Anonymous sets up a "store" at Christ United Methodist Church to help meet the needs for gifts and food for the needy.
 We join with other clubs in a three part effort to help them Move in, Move out, and Clean up afterwards.

-- Other annual activities include participation in Rochesterfest, the American Cancer Society Daffodil sales, the Elks Clothing drive for the Hastings Veterans Home, a full day of bell ringing for the Salvation Army Christmas Kettle Drive, and our own Peanut Days fund raiser.
+- Other annual activities include participation in Rochesterfest, the Elks Clothing drive for the Hastings Veterans Home, a full day of bell ringing for the Salvation Army Christmas Kettle Drive, and our own Peanut Days fund raiser.

-- There are other annual projects where all the Rochester Kiwanis Clubs and Key Clubs join together for common projects such as Chili Feed for the Senior Citizens Center and the Kiwanis Hockey Festival.
+- There are other annual projects where all the Rochester Kiwanis Clubs and Key Clubs join together for common projects such as the Kiwanis Hockey Festival.